Stage 2 Draft / February 26, 2025

 10.4.6.13 IsSymbolLikeNamespaceKey ( P, ns )

-The abstract operation IsSymbolLikeNamespaceKey takes arguments P (a property key) and ns (a Module Namespace Exotic Object) and returns a Boolean.
-It determines if a property key corresponds to a potential ordinary property of ns, rather than being mapped to one of the module exports.
+The abstract operation IsSymbolLikeNamespaceKey takes arguments P (a property key) and ns (a module namespace exotic object) and returns a Boolean.
+It determines if a property of ns with key P would be an ordinary property, rather than being mapped to one of the module exports.
 It performs the following steps when called:

 1. If P is a Symbol, return true.